OnikenX/FindYourPath/README.md

-# GPS-Workgroup
+# GPS-Project
 ---
-Repository for the GPS's workgroup
+Repository for the GPS's work group project